The Seas with Nemo & Friends

-The Seas with Nemo & Friends (formerly The Living Seas) is a pavilion located in the World Nature section of Epcot, a theme park at the Walt Disney World Resort in Bay Lake, Florida.
+The Seas with Nemo & Friends (formerly The Living Seas) is a pavilion and aquarium located in the World Nature section of Epcot, a theme park at the Walt Disney World Resort in Bay Lake, Florida.
 The pavilion is themed as an oceanic exploration base called SeaBase Alpha, with several exhibits devoted to oceanic study.
 The building includes an aquarium and its attached dark ride attraction, a talk show-type attraction called Turtle Talk with Crush, and the Coral Reef Restaurant.
-With 5.7 million US gallons of tank volume, the pavilion is also the second largest aquarium in the U.S. and the sixth largest in the world.
+With 5.7 million US gallons of tank volume, the pavilion is also the second-largest aquarium in the U.S. and the ninth-largest in the world.

-The Living Seas opened in 1986, but had been planned as part of the park since its opening in 1982.
-The pavilion was re-themed in 2006 as The Seas with Nemo & Friends after the film Finding Nemo.
+The Living Seas opened in 1986 but had been planned as part of the park since its opening in 1982.
+The pavilion was re-themed in 2006 as The Seas with Nemo & Friends after the 2003 film Finding Nemo.